Quality-Assurance-DAO/F6-Fund7-challenge-setting-Equip-the-Economically-Excluded/Proposal/F6-Fund7-challenge-setting-Equip-the-Economically-Excluded.md

 ## How does success look like?

-Autonomous solutions built by economically disadvantaged communities.
+Autonomous solutions led by economically disadvantaged communities.

 ## Key Metrics to measure